dxatscale/sfpowerscripts/docs/index.md

 title: Overview
 ---

-SFPowerscripts is an open source and free Azure Pipelines Extension that converts Azure Pipelines into a CI/CD platform for Salesforce.
-The extension features the following tasks.
+sfpowerscripts (azure pipelines extension) is an open source and free Azure Pipelines Extension that converts Azure Pipelines into a CI/CD platform for Salesforce..
 Install the plugin from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=AzlamSalam.sfpowerscripts) and read the documentation on how to configure a highly customizable Salesforce CI/CD Pipeline.

-Please note this extension only works with the newer source format based repositories only and  works with both Hosted Linux and Windows Agents
+Please note this extension only works with the newer source format based repositories test to work with both Hosted Linux and Windows Agents.

+The extension features the following tasks

 #### Common/Utility Tasks